- I. Residential Life Office: Welcome and Expectations

 - Alcohol consumption is prohibited

 Cohabitation is not permitted in residence halls and apartments.
 Cohabitation exists when a person who is not assigned to a particular residence hall room or apartment uses that room or apartment as if they were living there.
-Instances of cohabitation will result in disciplinary action for all parties involved, up to and including fines.
+Instances of cohabitation will result in disciplinary action for all parties involved, up to and including fees.

 Examples of cohabitation include‚ but are not limited to: